Rif Dimashq offensive (March–August 2013): Continued fighting

 On 21 July, government forces ambushed a rebel force near the town of Adra, northeast of Damascus.
 49 rebels were killed.
 An elite Republican Guard officer who led the ambush was also killed.

 On 26 July, pro-government Palestinian officers claimed to had captured a third of the rebel-held Yarmouk camp in fighting in which government Palestinian militias were also involved.
 Two days later, rebels claimed to had captured the Jobar-Qaboun highway, however it was not independently confirmed.

 On 6 August, a possible mutiny occurred in the ranks of the government forces, after hundreds of Druze militiamen belonging to the "popular committees" militias handed their weapons back in and abandoned their posts in Jarmana district, choosing to return home.
 The desertions were either due to the arrest of a Druze militia leader, the militiamen not receiving their salaries or the militia's unwillingness to let their area be used as a platform to shell East Ghouta.

 On the next day, 62 rebels were killed and eight went missing after another Army ambush near Adra.

 On 10 August, the Syrian army stormed the town of al-Ghazlaniya and several houses were raided.

 On 16 August, mortar fire by the Syrian Army on the Mleha district, southeast of Damascus, killed at least 14 civilians, four of them children.
 The evening's bombardment came as troops pressed a months-old offensive in the suburbs of Damascus in a bid to clear the region of rebel rear bases, according to SOHR.

 Ghouta gas attacks

-On 21 August, an alleged chemical attack on the Ghouta region claimed lives of hundreds of people, both civilians and rebels.
+On 21 August, a chemical attack on the Ghouta region claimed lives of hundreds of people, both civilians and rebels.
 Estimates of dead varied from 355 up to 1,429.

 On 22 August, according to the Syrian opposition, the Syrian Army launched a new offensive against rebel positions in Rif Dimashq.
 The Army entered Erbine, Harasta, Jobar, Zamalka and Ain Tarma, but without taking full control.
 They did however capture strategic points.